Daigasso! Band Brothers: Gameplay

 Beating the Recording Ticket Mode at the Beginner level, which only has 1 level, unlocks the Amateur mode; and beating all five levels of Amateur mode unlocks Professional mode.
 Beating the five levels of the Professional mode unlocks the Recording Ticket Gold Mode, a harder version of Professional Recording Ticket Mode that requires a near perfect performance to beat, i.e. 297/300; Recording Ticket Gold Mode consists of only one level, with songs randomly chosen from all 5 difficulty levels.

 Daigasso!
 Band Brothers utilizes the Nintendo DS' Wireless Link connection to allow multiple players to join in and make music.
 In 2 to 8 player link-ups, each player, like in solo player mode, takes command of one specific instrument in the music piece.
 Each player in the group is part of a band, and must play the song together as a group, and the better each player follows along, the more in tune the song comes through.
 Every note played, right or wrong, can be heard on the other players' systems, and if every single part in the song is played by a human absolutely nothing will be automated.
 Scores are measured by percentage of notes hit, each players percentage is represented by a balloon in the bottom screen.
 This lets everyone know how they are doing in comparison to their friends score.

 Another feature is a full blown music editor allowing the player to create their own custom tunes, using the touch screen to select the notes.
-It contains the basic features of any MIDI composer, although you are limited to 8 parts in a song and not every single MIDI instrument is available.
+It contains the basic features of any MIDI composer, although the players are limited to 8 parts in a song and not every single MIDI instrument is available.
 This mode is used by many people to recreate tunes from video games or other MIDIs using a program to convert them into sheet music.
 There is also a mode in which players can sing or hum a tune into the Nintendo DS microphone, which will be recognized by the game and converted into notes on the screen.
 Any musical piece the player compose can be transmitted wirelessly to a friend's cart(s) so they can play the song.

 Song list

 Development

 The game first appeared at the Tokyo Game Show in the Spring of 2001 where it was announced for the Game Boy Advance—although it was originally being developed for the Game Boy Color—under the tentative name Game Boy Music.
 It lacked many of the features in the DS game, such as the touch screen and wireless multiplayer, but it had a wide variety of instruments to play, and featured the same graphical style of the DS game; it also starred the game's mascot, who would eventually be named Barbara the Bat.
 The game was delayed for several reasons, but the two main reasons were: